The building permit process has various stages, starting with who can apply for the permit.

 The approval, or reasons for denying the application happen within 10 business days for most classes of residential applications.
 In Toronto, a small project may be fast-tracked and take only 5 days.
-For a larger residential project, the process may take up to 10 days.
-Reasons for denial include some design element that doesn’t conform with some aspect of the Ontario Building Code, or there is incomplete information on drawings, structural changes that would require the design by a professional engineer or a design that is inappropriate for the intended occupancy.
-In any case, any shortcoming in the application will cause a delay in the process, and require the submission of additional information.
+For a larger residential project, the process may take longer because of the complexity.
+Reasons for denial may include a design element that doesn’t conform with some aspect of the Ontario Building Code, or there is incomplete information on drawings, structural changes that would require the design by a professional engineer or a design that is inappropriate for the intended occupancy.
+It is important to note that drawings must be to scale, all text must be clearly legible, and the drawing pages must be in a sensible order.
+Any shortcoming in the requirements will result delays and resubmission of information.

 If the project is not for a building on a residential property, then the person who designs the building, renovation or system must be suitably qualified by the Ministry of Municipal Affairs and Housing.
 These qualifications include: